audioburst-labs/AudioburstPlayer-iOS/README.md

 ## Introduction

-AudioburstPlayer is the SDK for iOS that will let you play your previously prepared playlist of bursts.
+AudioburstPlayer is the SDK for iOS that plays a pre-arranged playlist of audio items - or ‘bursts’ - short snippets of spoken-word audio sourced from live radio and premium podcasts.

 ## Features

-AudioburstPlayer consists of two modes of audio player - compact and fullscreen which allows you to:
-- download a custom playlist,
+AudioburstPlayer offers two modes: compact and full screen.
+Both offer the following features:
-- play any burst from the playlist,
+- Play any burst from the playlist
-- skip to the next or previous burst,
+- Skip to the next or previous burst
-- switch to original listening,
+- Keep listening (switch to a longer version of the burst)
-- move backward and forward within a single burst,
+- Move playhead backward and forward within a single burst
-- preview the title, the show name,
+- Displays Burst title and Show name
-- play the playlist continuously in a background,
+- Playlist plays continuously in background
-- control the playlist from the locked screen,
+- Playlist can be controlled from locked screen
-- plug the headphones or cast the audio to other devices via bluetooth or air-play,
+- Play playlist via alternative audio output: headphones, bluetooth devices or AirPlay
-- see bursts list,
+- View/scroll bursts in playlists
-- support dark/light theme.
+- Includes support for Dark Mode

 ## Requirements